Adrian10988/SimpleMapper/README.md

     }

 # Attributes
-- `[ByPass]` is property level and will signal SimpleMapper to skip this property during mapping
+- `[Bypass]` is property level and will signal SimpleMapper to skip this property during mapping
-- `[ImplicitlyConvertPrimitives]` is class level and will tell SimpleMapper to convert between strings and numeric types ` `[RejectNullReferences]` is class *and* property level.
+- `[ImplicitlyConvertPrimitives]` is class level and will tell SimpleMapper to convert between strings and numeric types
+- `[RejectNullReferences]` is class *and* property level.
 It will tell SimpleMapper to throw `NullReferenceExceptions` should it encounter a null reference at the class or property level.
 - `[RequireAllProperties]` is class level and will tell SimpleMapper to double check that both mapping classes have the same exact properties.
 If class A has property 1 but Class B does not have property 1, SimpleMapper will throw an exception.

 # Pre Runtime validation